metalll/ios-simple-voice-app-tutorial/README.md

 ##Prepare to make a call

-To make and receive calls you will need an instance of the SinchClient.
+To make and receive calls, you will need an instance of the SinchClient.
 Open **CallScreenViewController.m** and add the following instance variable:

 	@interface CallScreenViewController ()
 	{